 The Senate Committee amended the bill to change the effective date to publication in the Kansas Register.
+[Note: The Fourth Conference Committee changed the publication date to be effective upon publication in the statute.]

-According to the fiscal note prepared by the Division of the Budget on the original bill, the Board of Healing Arts indicates the enactment of HB 2456 would increase expenditures by \$3,000 in FY 2016 and \$6,000 in FY 2017 for the cost of travel to Commission meetings.
+According to the fiscal note prepared by the Division of the Budget on the original bill, the Board of Healing Arts indicates the enactment of the bill would increase expenditures by \$3,000 in FY 2016 and \$6,000 in FY 2017 for the cost of travel to Commission meetings.
 The Board of Healing Arts also estimates approximately ten medical doctors licenses would be issued licenses through the Compact during FY 2017 at a renewal cost of \$320 each and this licensure would increase revenue to the Healing Arts Fee Fund by \$3,200.
 The fiscal note also states the enactment of the bill would have no fiscal effect for the Office of the Attorney General.
 Any fiscal effect associated with the bill is not reflected in The FY 2017 Governor's Budget Report.